-A. No Jurisdiction
+A. No Jurisdiction, Charter City Authority, No Preemption

-CalPERS and the OAH have no jurisdiction to hear or to decide any issue that is relevant to Mr. Lewis' employment which ignore or attempt to circumvent the "home rule" authority of the City to establish rates of compensation and deferred compensation, or to make decisions concerning the positions held by any of its employees or the duties undertaken in those positions.
+CalPERS and the OAH have no jurisdiction to hear or to decide any issue that is relevant to Mr. Lewis' employment which ignore or attempt to circumvent the "home rule" authority of the City as a "charter city" under the California Constituion.
+The City made decisions pursuant to its protected charter city autonomy to establish rates of compensation and deferred compensation, or to make decisions concerning the positions held by any of its employees or the duties undertaken in those positions.